 Field trips and excursions are available as a part of the students' learning.
 The principals carefully plan, organize, and approve all such activities.
 Schools will notify parents/guardians of all pertinent information regarding the field trip in advance.
 No student may leave the school on a field trip if they do not have parental/guardian written permission.
-If your student does not have written permission, or if the student has not satisfied the requirements made by the teacher, your student will remain under adult supervision at the school.
+If your student does not have written permission, or if the student has not satisfied the requirements made by the school, your student will remain under adult supervision at the school.
+Students must have all passing grades without Fs to participate in school-sponsored trips and/or parties, which include Prom, Homecoming, and the Senior Trip.
+University Academy complies with the Missouri State High School Athletic Association (MSHSAA) guidelines and rules.
+For more information, refer to the University Academy Athletic Handbook.

 Suspension of bus-riding privileges is possible pending payment of any outstanding account balances, meals, field trips, ASP, etc. Extensive planning goes into scheduling field trips.
 Most field trips require advance payment and therefore prohibit refunds of any type.